csorbakristof/learning_ai/ExcelMergerWithMacro/spec.md

 # Overview

 The project is about an Excel table merge tool.
-We have a table with names and choosen numbers.
-People choose numbers for themselves.
-We send the XLSX file to everyone via email and ask them to put one or more names with corresponding chosen numbers into it.
+We have a table with data that needs to be collected from multiple Excel files.
+We send Excel files to everyone via email and ask them to put data into the first worksheet of the file.
 Then they send it back.
-This is done in the XLSX files worksheet called "Adatgyujto".
-It has two columns with header "Név" (Column A) and "Választott szám" (column B).

-The XLSX file also contains a worksheet called "Gyujtes" where the contents of the current and several other XLSX files "Adatgyujto" worksheets are merged after each other.
+The Excel file containing the macro starts with just a single empty worksheet and the VBA macro code.
+When the macro is executed, this single worksheet becomes the target where data from all other Excel files in the current directory is merged.

 The data collection is done by a VBA macro in the Excel file.
-By activating it via the hotkey Ctrl-Shift-C ("C" stands for collect), the worksheet "Gyujtes" is populated as described above.
-The data should be collected from all Excel files in the current directory where the currently open Excel file is also located.
+By activating it via the hotkey Ctrl-Shift-C ("C" stands for collect), the currently active worksheet is populated with merged data from all other Excel files.
+The data should be collected from all Excel files in the current directory where the macro file is located.

+## Data Collection Rules

+- The macro should collect data from the **first worksheet** of each Excel file in the directory
+- **No assumption** should be made about column numbers or specific headers
+- Whatever structure exists in the first worksheet should be copied entirely
+- Headers should be copied from the first processed file and used as the reference
+- The **currently active worksheet** in the macro file should be **completely cleared** before data collection starts
+- If headers in subsequent files **do not match** the reference headers from the first file, an **error message** should be displayed
+- An additional column should be added to track the source file name for each record
+- The macro file itself should **not be processed** (it starts empty and becomes the target)

 # Added after initial test